Problems with attributing weights

 Given the weight is just right for that Byzantine denomination, I decide that is the attribution.

-I use its weight to decide it is Byzantine and its denomination, so I shouldn't use that decision (its denomination) to decide what the weight of a nomisma should be.
+Since I used its weight to decide it is Byzantine and its denomination, then I shouldn't use that decision (its denomination) to decide what the weight of a nomisma should be.

 #101